sugspi/seq2seq/keras_src/seq2seq/README.md

   "function_words_list" : "func_word.txt"
 }

+When you train the model, you can modify param.json.

-our expected structure of directories MODEL(attention|masking|graph)
+##structure of directories
+MODEL(attention|masking|graph)
   |-- experiment (including file.h5, info.json, eval.txt, generated_sentences)

-when you train your model you need set parameters in param.path_json

-or when you eval or generation, you give argument for system,like "python eval.py model.h5"
+##train.py

+##eval.py
+you need give the model.h5 as argument.
+##generation.py
+you need give the model.h5 as argument.